 The Commission assesses each public institution of higher education for funds to meet the payment of debt service on these various bonds.
 Certain tuition and registration fees (referred to as system fees) of the members of the former State University System are generally pledged as collateral for the Commission's bond indebtedness.
 Student fees collected by the institution in excess of the debt service allocation are retained by the institution for internal funding of capital projects and maintenance.
 The bonds remain as a capital obligation of the Commission; however, effective June 30, 2002, an amount of principal related to each institution was reported as debt service assessment payable to the Commission by each institution and as a receivable by the Commission.
-During both fiscal years 2016 and 2015, Parkersburg paid \$3,158 to the Commission against the debt obligation.
-The amount due to the Commission at both June 30, 2016 and June 30, 2015 was \$0.
+During fiscal years 2017 and 2016, Parkersburg paid \$6,036 and \$3,158, respectively, to the Commission against the debt obligation.
+The amount due to the Commission at both June 30, 2017 and June 30, 2016 was \$0.